KevinT001/KevinT001/README.md

 - 👋 Hi, I’m @KevinT001
-- 👀 I’m interested in Corgis
+- 👀 I’m interested in Corgis, puzzles, fishing and podcasts.
-- 🌱 I’m currently learning @turing
+- 🌱 I’m currently learning at Turing School of Software & Design
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KevinT001/KevinT001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.